๐Ÿฅ—Intro to Nutrition

 Essential Fatty Acids: What Your Body Can't Make

-The body can synthesize most fats it needs, but essential fatty acids must come from food because humans lack the enzymes to produce them.
+The body can synthesize most fats it needs, but essential fatty acids must come from food because humans lack the enzymes to create double bonds at the omega-3 and omega-6 positions on the carbon chain.
 These fats are critical for cell membrane structure, brain function, and inflammatory regulation.

 Omega-3 Fatty Acids